eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/1-Use-the-built-in-interfaces-included-in-the-java.util.function-package-such-as-Predicate-Consumer-Function-and-Supplier.md

 ###Predicate
 A predicate is a statement that may be true or false depending on the values of its variables.
 It can be thought of as a function that returns a value that is either true or false.

 In java 8, a *Predicate* is a functional interface that can be used anywhere you need to evaluate a boolean condition.
-Since it's a functional interface, you can pass a lambda expressions wherever a *Predicate* is expected.
+Since it's a functional interface, you can pass a lambda expression wherever a *Predicate* is expected.

 See the [API](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) to know the methods of this interface.